 Location: Sheboygan, Wisconsin

 The Straits course has hosted three PGA Championships over a relatively short span — 2004, 2010 and 2015 — as well as the 2007 U.S. Senior Open.
-The Ryder Cup will be played on the course in 2020.
+Whistling Straits was also host to the Ryder Cup, becoming the first public course to host the event in 25 years.

-A round of golf on the Straits course will run over $410, Golf.com reported in 2017.
-It’s a walking-only course, and a caddie — which costs $65 with a recommended gratuity of $50 per bag — is required.
+A round of golf on the Straits course will run up to $555, Golf News Net reported in 2021.
+It’s a walking-only course, and a caddie — which costs $70 — is required.

 Location: Ponte Vedra Beach, Florida